KDE/documentation-develop-kde-org/HIG/source/components/assistance/emblem.rst

    in a clockwise order.
 -  Emblems that indicate unread notifications should be located in the top-right corner.
--  Use the minimum number of emblems and do not overwhelm the icon itself.
+-  Use the minimum number of emblems and don't overwhelm the icon itself.
    Three is usually too many.

 Appearance